Pixeleyesd/Game-Chooser/README.md

 The firmware is written in C++.

 Simply flash the .cpp file I have included in the firmware folder using PlatformIO or Arduino IDE.
-If using either of these, you can check platformio.ini for the platform.
-The board is simply a generic ESP32 Development Board and I have included the libraries you need to install below.
+If using either of these, you can check platformio.ini for any of the details not explained here.
+The board is simply a generic ESP32 Development Board, I have included the libraries you need to install below.

 ### Required Libraries

-marcoschwartz/LiquidCrystal_I2C@^1.1.4
 igorantolic/Ai Esp32 Rotary Encoder@^1.7
-smougenot/TM1637@0.0.0-alpha+sha.9486982048
 adafruit/Adafruit SSD1306@^2.5.17
 adafruit/Adafruit GFX Library@^1.12.6